spec-dev/allo/guides/Contract-Groups.md

     this.addContractToGroup(this.address, 'allo.Round')
 }
 ```
+> [!IMPORTANT]

-The only requirement when using `addContractToGroup` is that the contract group itself must already exist.
-To create a new *empty* contract group to hold these factory-produced contracts, you can use the following command:
+> The only requirement when using `addContractToGroup` is that the contract group itself must already exist.
+To create a new *empty* contract group to hold these factory-produced contracts, you can use the command below and follow the prompts:

 ```bash
 $ spec create group